There is no doubt about it; having a peripheral neuropathy diagnosis impacts your everyday life.

 Within funeral insurance coverage, there are four types of plans.
 Some insurance companies offer all four but most only offer 2-3 types.

 Level: The only plan with immediate coverage, level policies are the hardest to qualify for but offer the lowest insurance premiums.
-With that said, this coverage is available to those with peripheral neuropathy.
+With that said, some companies make this coverage is available to those with peripheral neuropathy.

 Graded: With a typical 2-year waiting period, graded plans offer partial coverage immediately will full coverage after the 2-years.
 Common payout structures are 30%, 70%, 100% in years 1, 2, and 3+ respectively.
 Graded policies are slightly more costly but more lenient to qualify for.